mybbsky2012/spreed/docs/conversation.md

-        `lastActivity` | int | Timestamp of the last activity in the conversation, in seconds and UTC time zone `isFavorite` | bool | Flag if the conversation is favorited by the user `notificationLevel` | int | The notification level for the user (one of `Participant::NOTIFY_*` (1-3)) `lobbyState` | int | Webinary lobby restriction (0-1), if the participant is a moderator they can always join the conversation
+        `lastActivity` | int | Timestamp of the last activity in the conversation, in seconds and UTC time zone `isFavorite` | bool | Flag if the conversation is favorited by the user `notificationLevel` | int | The notification level for the user (one of `Participant::NOTIFY_*` (1-3)) `lobbyState` | int | Webinary lobby restriction (0-1), if the participant is a moderator they can always join the conversation (only available with `webinary-lobby` capability)
-        `lobbyTimer` | int | Timestamp when the lobby will be automatically disabled, in seconds and UTC time zone `unreadMessages` | int | Number of unread chat messages in the conversation (only available with `chat-v2` capability)
+        `lobbyTimer` | int | Timestamp when the lobby will be automatically disabled, in seconds and UTC time zone (only available with `webinary-lobby` capability)
+        `unreadMessages` | int | Number of unread chat messages in the conversation (only available with `chat-v2` capability)
         `unreadMention` | bool | Flag if the user was mentioned since their last visit `lastMessage` | message | Last message in a conversation if available, otherwise empty